usgs-coupled/phreeqc3/README.Win.txt

                                  and screen output is directed to the file screen_output.

-If the option to modify the PATH environment variable was not chosen during installation, then two options exist: (1) the full pathname to the script that runs phreeqc can be used in place of "phreeqc" in the above commands (for example "c:\program files\usgs\phreeqc-@VERSION@\phreeqcpp".
-Note that because of the space present in "program files", quotation marks must be used to enter the full pathname.), or, (2) the executable (installed in phreeqc-@VERSION@\src\release\phreeqcpp.exe) may be copied to the current directory; further, the default database file may need to be in the current directory and named "phreeqc.dat".
-The default database file is installed in phreeqc-@VERSION@\database\phreeqc.dat.
+Two alternative options exist for running the program: (1) the full pathname to the batch file that runs phreeqc can be used in place of "phreeqc" in the above commands ("C:\Program Files (x86)
+\USGS\phreeqc-@VERSION@.@REVISION@\bin\phreeqc.bat".
+Note that because of the space present in "Program Files", quotation marks must be used to enter the full pathname); or, (2) the executable (charting version is installed in C:\Program Files (x86)\USGS\phreeqc-@VERSION@.@REVISION@\ bin\ClrRelease\phreeqc.exe) may be copied to the current directory; further, the default database file may need to be in the current directory and named "phreeqc.dat".
+The default database file is installed in C:\Program Files (x86)
+\USGS\phreeqc-@VERSION@.@REVISION@\database\phreeqc.dat.

+Two executables are distributed in subdirectories of the bin directory.
+The executable (phreeqc.exe) in \bin\ClrRelease has charting capabilities.
+The executable in \bin\Release does not have charting capabilities.
+The version without charting will run up to two times faster than the charting version and may be preferred for long calculations that do not require charting.

-The environment variable PHREEQC_DATABASE can be used to specify the default database for a DOS window session.
+The environmental variable PHREEQC_DATABASE can be used to specify the default database for a DOS window session.
 This environmental variable can be set with the command:

-  set PHREEQC_DATABASE=c:\mydirectory\myproject\mydata.dat
+  set PHREEQC_DATABASE=C:\mydirectory\myproject\mydata.dat

 This environmental variable takes precedence over any default definition of the database file.
 If PHREEQC is invoked with at least three arguments, the third argument is the database file and it takes precedence over the environmental variable or the default database.

 G. Testing and examples